As an agency, we know that relationships are key, and our relationships with the illustrators we represent are the most important of all.

 While we work closely as a team, you can find our individual profiles below.

 “The whole team at Darley Anderson are always honest, supportive and insightful, as well as being lovely people.
 I feel totally supported and at the same time free to be creative.”
 Lorna Scobie

 As M.D., Clare heads up the Darley Anderson Illustration Agency and has been part of the DA team since 2011.

-She represents illustrators and author-illustrators who specialise in both fiction and non-fiction, from children’s through to adults, including Anneli Bray, Jo Brown, Vicki Gausden, Nada H, Damien Jones, Lizzie Knott, Krina Sage, Claire Powell, Lorna Scobie, Alberta Torres and Helene Weston.
+She represents illustrators and author-illustrators who specialise in both fiction and non-fiction, from children’s through to adults, including Sally Agar, Anneli Bray, Jo Brown, Vicki Gausden, Nadine Kaadan, Claire Powell, Lorna Scobie, Alberta Torres, Helene Weston and Ken Wilson-Max.

 Clare often doesn’t know exactly what she’s looking for until she sees it – that’s part of the fun.
 But when considering portfolios, Clare loves to see vivid characters showcasing a range of expression and movement as well as big-hearted and distinctive story-telling.
 She is always keen to see developing talent from new voices as well as artwork from more experienced illustrators.

 After a childhood buried in library books and Beanos, Lydia started her career in the editorial team at Egmont, where she commissioned books such as the Carnegie Medal-winning The Poet X. She joined the Darley Anderson team in 2018, and is building an engaging and diverse list of authors and illustrators.
 With experience on both sides of the commissioning desk, Lydia loves working editorially with her clients and developing ideas from an initial spark into a full manuscript.